Streetcars in St. Louis: Consolidation

-Consolidation of St. Louis street railways began in the 1890s.
-St. Louis & Suburban was created in 1890 when a Boston Syndicate bought the Cable & Western Railway, the first cable line (of six) in St. Louis.
+Beginning in the 1890s, many U.S. cities began to consolidate their streetcar companies, St. Louis among them.
+St. Louis & Suburban was created in 1890 when a Boston syndicate bought the Cable & Western Railway, the first cable line (of six) in St. Louis.

-On April 13, 1898, the city of St. Louis passed the Central Traction Bill.
-It granted a consolidated company the right to run on other company’s tracks, to acquire other companies, and gave it a 50 year franchise.
-This was the era of monopolies.
-They were funded by syndicates.
-Bribery was alleged.
-In St. Louis the company was St. Louis United Railways which operated as St. Louis Traction Company.
-Similar United Railways companies were formed in many US cities.
-Brown Bros. & Co. of New York City controlled most of the stock.
-Most St. Louis streetcar companies including Lindell joined the traction company.
-Suburban was one of the last independents.
+On April 13, 1898, the city of St. Louis passed the Central Traction Bill, granting a consolidated company the right to run on other company's tracks, to acquire other companies, and gave it a 50-year franchise.
+Thus began the era of monopolies, many being funded by syndicates, often amid allegations of bribery.
+The bill resulted in the formation of St. Louis United Railways which operated as St. Louis Traction Company.
+Brown Bros. & Co. of New York City controlling most of St. Louis United's stock.
+Most St. Louis streetcar companies, including Lindell, joined the traction company.

-Consolidation of streetcars in St. Louis resulted in a major strike that lasted for months in 1900.
+This consolidation prompted a strike among streetcar workers that lasted for months in 1900.
 Companies were accused of hiring non-union workers.
-In May the Houseman line was damaged by a dynamite explosion in Webster Groves.
+In May, a dynamite explosion damaged the Houseman line in Webster Groves.

-In 1903, Suburban had 93 miles of track.
-An article described their readiness for the St. Louis World’s Fair.
-The Kirkwood-Ferguson line and Forest Park line from Brentwood are mentioned.
-After the 1904 World’s Fair, rider ship increased.
-This was the glory days for streetcars.
+In 1903, Suburban had 93 mi of track, and was readying for the St. Louis World's Fair, highlighting the Kirkwood-Ferguson line and Forest Park line from Brentwood.
+After the 1904 World's Fair, ridership continued to increase, during what was regarded as the heyday for the streetcars.

 In 1905, United Railways was acquired by North American Company which also owned Laclede Gas and Union Electric.
-In 1906, Suburban was the only car line not operated by United.
-Suburban was acquired by United on December 31, 1906.
+On December 31, 1906, Suburban, the city's last independent streetcar company, was acquired by United.